MamadouBBah/Finance-Education-app/README.md

 # Finance-Education-app
-This is FinAce, an all in one financial education tool that allows for budgeting, stock look ups, portfolio set ups and a glossary for the most common finance terms.
+This is FinEdge, an all in one financial education tool that allows for budgeting, stock look ups, portfolio set ups and a glossary for the most common finance terms.